Kright/ScalaGameMath/README.md

 ## Library modules

-Initially, it was repo for simple math with matrices and vectors.
+Initially, it was a repo for simple math with matrices and vectors.
 I implemented physics for 3d on top of that math.
 During my development, I figured out that plane-based geometric algebra is a fantastic way to describe physics equations.
-So there a lot of quite experimental, but very promising code with geometric algebra, which includes math and physics too.
+So there is a code with geometric algebra, which includes math and physics. too.

 ### Simple modules